 - Decides who gets your property when you die.
 A will allows you to decide who will get your stuff; without a will, or a living trust, you’re at the mercy of Washington State law.
 The legal term for this is called “intestate,” and the default is a one-size-fits-all default will.
-Basically, the Washington State legislature is deciding how your property will be split up – they made a guess on how most people would want it if they didn’t explicitly specify their wishes.
+Basically, the Washington State legislature is deciding how your property will be split up – they guessed how most people would want it if they didn’t explicitly specify their wishes.
 Here’s how it works if there is a surviving spouse:

 - If a spouse survives, that spouse gets all community property of the marital community.

-- Additionally, the surviving spouse takes one-half of the decedent’s separate property, if the decedent had surviving children or their descendants.
+- Additionally, the surviving spouse takes one-half of the decedent’s separate property if the decedent had surviving children or their descendants.

-- If a spouse survives, and the decedent had neither surviving children nor surviving parents, the spouse takes all of decedent’s separate property.
+- If a spouse survives, and the decedent had neither surviving children nor surviving parents, the spouse takes all of the decedent’s separate property.

-- Decedent’s children, including adoptees, and relatives in proportion to the degree of kinship to the decedent.
+- Decedent’s children, including adoptees and relatives, in proportion to the degree of kinship to the decedent.